 Daughter Josephine Emerick (1856-1924) was born on Nov.
 13, 1856 in Somerset County.
 She traveled as an infant to Iowa with her parents, and she grew there to womanhood.

-Four known offspring were born into this family -- Dr. Ralph S. Whelan, John Eri Whelan and Mary Whelan.
+Four known offspring were born into this family -- Dr. Ralph S. Whelan, John Eri Whelan and an unnamed infant twin, and Mary Eva Whelan.

 Early in the marriage, the Whelans dwelled in Brooklyn, Poweshiek County, IA.
 The federal census enumeration of 1900 lists the family in Eureka, Sac County, IA and in 1902 they were in Galva, Ida County, IA before moving that year back to Brooklyn.

 By 1910, census records show the family making a home in Madison Township, Poweshiek County, with John and their son working on the home farm, and Josephine's aged father living under their roof.
 They migrated once more in 1911 to Grinnell, Poweshiek County.

 Josephine and John held memberships in the Methodist Episcopal Church of Brooklyn, IA as well as the Order of Eastern Star in Brooklyn, IA.
 Josephine is known to have been "a most faithful and consistent Christian."
 John also belonged to the Masons lodge in Brooklyn, the Independent Order of Odd Fellows in Schaller, IA and the Modern Woodmen of America lodge in Brooklyn.
 John was profiled over the span of three pages in the 1911 book History of Poweshiek County, Iowa, authored by Leonard Fletcher Parker.
 The profile read that John was an: